dadi/api/docs/auth.md

 Token expiration is specified in seconds at `config.auth.tokenTtl`.

-The removal of expired tokens within MongoDB is handled via a ttl index - [expireAfterSeconds](http://docs.mongodb.org/manual/tutorial/expire-data/) - on the tokens collection.
+The removal of expired tokens within MongoDB is handled via a ttl index - [expireAfterSeconds](http://docs.mongodb.org/manual/tutorial/expire-data/) - on the tokenStore collection.